• Skip to primary navigation

 • 1 lb skinless boneless chicken thighs

-• ΒΌ teaspoon ginger powder or sub with freshly grated ginger
+• ¼ teaspoon ginger powder or grated ginger

 Instructions

-• Remove and transfer fried chicken onto a wire rack resting on a baking sheet or a plate lined with paper towels to drain off excess oil.
-Pour out any excess oil from pan.
+• Remove and transfer fried chicken to a wire rack or a paper-towel-lined plate to drain off excess oil, which can cause soggy chicken.

-• Toss in fried chicken until pieces are coated in sauce.Β Garnish with orange zest, sesame seeds and green onions.
-Serve & enjoy!
+• Once thickened, add the chicken and toss to coat evenly.
+Garnish with orange zest, sesame seeds and green onions.
+Enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!